abtin/notes/2021/Dec.md

 #### Thoughts

 - Going back to white board as requested by my code!
 If there is an opportunity for duplication, there is an opportunity to fix the design!

+### Dec 17, 2021

+#### Thoughts

+- There is no need to use a pub/sub tech in places where request/reply is the needed pattern.